xieyuheng/study/README.md

 Study of language design and implementation.

+The aim of this repository is to quickly make prototype for language design ideas.

+This repository contains a series of prototype language implementations, <br>
+and some general supporting libraries (such as parsing and command line interface).

 > Remember, <br>
 > an engineer solve problem, <br>
 > an engineer does not want just a religion about how to solve a problem. <br>